-External access to module is through connectors mounted on side of casing:
+External access to module is through components mounted on front of casing:

-- Power port to connect external battery or power supply - Ethernet port for clear-text connections

-- USB port used for upgrades - Wlan antenna for wireless / encrypted traffic
+- 18pin Amphenol connector provides interfaces for: - Power port to connect external battery or power supply - 2 Ethernet ports for clear-text connections - USB port used for upgrades - Wlan antenna used for wireless / encrypted traffic - Pushbutton switch is used for module reset / zeroization. - Status LED displays the internal status of the module through patterns of flashes and colors.

-Two switches mounted on opposite sides of the module are used for zeroization.

-A status LED displays the internal status of the module through patterns of flashes and colors.

-An ethernet interface provides a "clear text zone" in which no encryption is provided by the ME2-1S2F (with the exception of administrative communications via TLS encryption).
-This interface is expected to be connected to a trusted network, and may be disabled entirely by an administrator.
+Ethernet interfaces provide a "clear text zone" in which no encryption is provided by the ME3-24 (with the exception of administrative communications via TLS encryption).
+These interfaces are expected to be connected to a trusted network, and may be disabled entirely by an administrator.

-A wlan interface creates an 'Encrypted Zone' where all traffic is expected to be encrypted.
+A wlan interface creates up to four 'Encrypted Zones' (via up to four ESSIDs) where all traffic is expected to be encrypted.
 The architecture of the module as a hardware device is supplemented by functionality of the operating system and a set of software programs and applications used to implement its design.
 The module's software resides on internal flash disk and provides a mobile network infrastructure capable of assuring secure connectivity to external devices over an extended area.
 To implement such a network, the module uses 'Peer' interfaces which allow modules from the BreadCrumb® family to associate into groups capable of routing incoming external traffic throughout an area covered by the network.
 In addition to client and peer to peer traffic, separate communications are used to allow for CO and Administrator sessions to setup, monitor, and audit the module's functions.